-- ► The Routing function is enabled in the device. - Two router interfaces are set up in the device.
-One router interface is connected to the company network and one to the network of the production cell. - ▶ The IP address is set in the device on the left and in the device on the right.
+- ▶ The Routing function is enabled in the device. - Two router interfaces are set up in the device.
+One router interface is connected to the company network and one to the network of the production cell. - The IP address is set in the device on the left and in the device on the right.

-Perform the following steps: Activate the Proxy ARP fur nction on the router interfaces. ☐ On the router interfac terfaces > Configuration dialog. ses that are connected to the company network and to the production box in the Proxy ARP field. ☐ Apply the settings ter mporarily.
-To do this, click the 🗸 button. ☐ Add a rule. ☐ Open the Routing > N .
-AT > Double NAT > Rule dialog. ☐ Add a table row.
-To d The dialog displays the do this, click the # button. he Create window. ☐ In the Local internal IP address field, specify the IP address of the device on the left in the the example this is 192.168.1.8.
-Paddress field, specify the virtual IP address of the device on the left.
-In the example this is 192.168.2.8.
-IP address field, specify the IP address of the device on the right in the example this is 192.168.2.100.
-I IP address field, specify the virtual IP address of the device on the network.
-In the example this is 192.168.1.100. ☐ Click the Ok button. ☐ In the Rule name field , specify the name of the NAT rule. ☐ Apply the settings ter mporarily.
-To do this, click the 🗸 button. ☐ Activate the rule. ☐ Mark the checkbox ir n the Active column to enable the added rule. ☐ Apply the settings ter mporarily.
-To do this, click the 🗸 button. ☐ Assign the rule to the ingr ess interface connected to the company network. ☐ Click the Assign butto☐ In the Port field, select☐ Select the value ing : AT > Double NAT > Mapping dialog. on. ot the router interface that is connected to the company network. express in the Direction field. e in the Rule index field. ☐ Click the Ok button.
-Assign the rule to the egre ess interface connected to the production cell.
+Activate the Proxy ARP function on the router interfaces.

+- □ Open the Routing > Interfaces > Configuration dialog. - □ On the router interfaces that are connected to the company network and to the production cell, mark the checkbox in the Proxy ARP field. - \Box Apply the settings temporarily.
+To do this, click the \checkmark button.

+- \Box Open the Routing > NAT > Double NAT > Rule dialog. - ☐ Add a table row.
+To do this, click the button.
+The dialog displays the Create window. - □ In the Local internal IP address field, specify the IP address of the device on the left in the company network.
+In the example this is 192.168.1.8. - □ In the Local external IP address field, specify the virtual IP address of the device on the left in the production cell.
+In the example this is 192.168.2.8. - □ In the Remote internal IP address field, specify the IP address of the device on the right in the production cell.
+In the example this is 192.168.2.100. - □ In the Remote external IP address field, specify the virtual IP address of the device on the right in the company network.
+In the example this is 192.168.1.100. - Click the Ok button. - □ In the Rule name field, specify the name of the NAT rule. - \Box Apply the settings temporarily.
+To do this, click the \checkmark button. - Activate the rule. - □ Mark the checkbox in the Active column to enable the added rule. - \Box Apply the settings temporarily.
+To do this, click the \checkmark button. - □ Assign the rule to the ingress interface connected to the company network. - □ Open the Routing > NAT > Double NAT > Mapping dialog. - Click the Assign button. - □ In the Port field, select the router interface that is connected to the company network. - □ Select the value ingress in the Direction field. - □ Select the added rule in the Rule index field. - Click the Ok button.

+□ Assign the rule to the egress interface connected to the production cell.

-$\square$ Open the Routing > NAT > Double NAT > Mapping dialog. ☐ Click the Assign button. $\ \square$ In the Port field, select the router interface connected with the production cell. $\square$ Select the value $egress$ in the Direction field. $\square$ Select the added rule in the Rule index field. ☐ Click the Ok button.
-Activate assignment of the rule to the router interface.
-Mark the checkbox in the Active column to activate assignment of the rule to the router interface. $\square$ Apply the settings temporarily.
-To do this, click the $\checkmark$ button.
-Apply the rule to the data stream. ☐ Open the Routing &gt; NAT &gt; NAT Global dialog. □ Click the 春 button.
+- \Box Open the Routing > NAT > Double NAT > Mapping dialog. - Click the Assign button. - □ In the Port field, select the router interface connected with the production cell. - □ Select the value egress in the Direction field. - \Box Select the added rule in the Rule index field. - Click the Ok button.

+□ Activate assignment of the rule to the router interface.

+- □ Mark the checkbox in the Active column to activate assignment of the rule to the router interface. - \Box Apply the settings temporarily.
+To do this, click the \checkmark button. - Apply the rule to the data stream. - □ Open the Routing > NAT > NAT Global dialog.

+\Box Click the \overline{\mathbf{+}} button.

 When changes to the rules affect existing entries in the state table of the firewall, it helps to clear the state table.
-See the Clear firewall table button in the Basic Settings &gt; Restart dialog.
+See the Clear firewall table button in the Basic Settings > Restart dialog.
 It is possible, that the device interrupts open communication connections.